pointfreeco/swift-composable-architecture/Sources/ComposableArchitecture/Documentation.docc/Articles/TreeBasedNavigation.md

 }
 ```

-And then we finally expect that the child dismisses itself, which manifests itself as the `.dismiss`
+And then we finally expect that the child dismisses itself, which manifests itself as the
-action being sent and `nil`ing out the `counter` state:
+``PresentationAction/dismiss`` action being sent and `nil`ing out the `counter` state:

 ```swift
 await store.receive(.counter(.dismiss)) {